No. 16 Virginia beats No. 19 Illinois to cap emotional week

+LAS VEGAS (AP)Under most circumstances, Virginia would have celebrated its tournament victory Sunday and carried the good feelings back to Charlottesville.

-LAS VEGAS (AP) — Reece Beekman and No. 16 Virginia capped an emotional week by going on a late 13-point run to defeat No. 19 Illinois 70-61 on Sunday to win the Continental Tire Main Event.
+But after the No. 16 Cavaliers used a late 13-point run to defeat No. 19 Illinois 70-61 to win the Continental Tire Main Event, coach Tony Bennett knew the overnight trip back home would be far from joyous with the campus still grieving the shooting deaths of three football players.

+The Cavaliers beat No. 5 Baylor and the Illini to earn the trophy.

+”It feels great in the moment, but more so now, we know what truly matters,” Bennett said. ”When you have a momentary celebration like this, it enables you to enjoy it and it seems to matter, but in the big picture, it doesn’t.”

 Former Virginia football player Christopher Darnell Jones Jr. faces three counts of second-degree murder and other charges.